microsoft/playwright/docs/src/selectors.md

 ## Chaining selectors

 Selectors defined as `engine=body` or in short-form can be combined with the `>>` token, e.g. `selector1 >> selector2 >> selectors3`.
-When selectors are chained, next one is queried relative to the previous one's result.
+When selectors are chained, the next one is queried relative to the previous one's result.

 For example,
 ```